groundy

 Static document collections.
 KVLink’s precompute-concatenate approach is worth evaluating.
 The 96% TTFT reduction is compelling, and the positional-embedding correction appears to preserve accuracy.
 It does not solve the multi-turn problem, but for batch RAG over a fixed corpus it may outperform all caching strategies.

 None of these options are mutually exclusive.
 A practical deployment might use LMCache for hot prefixes in DRAM, ObjectCache for long-context overflow to S3, and KVLink for precomputed document caches.
-The missing piece is a unified connector that tiers across all three.
-As of late May 2026, no open-source project ships one.
+The missing piece is a unified connector that tiers across all three. vLLM’s May 2026 integration of the Mooncake Store moves toward cross-instance, multi-tier KV sharing across DRAM and SSD, but it does not subsume layerwise object-storage retrieval or KVLink’s precompute-concatenate path.
+As of June 2026, no open-source project ships a connector that spans all three strategies.
+[Updated June 2026]

 Frequently Asked Questions